alphajuliet/advent-2020/README.md

 using Clojure (1.10.x) as my power tool of choice, because it's both a nice and often elegant experience, and to sharpen my skills.

 I have clearly not attempted the daily challenges at the time they were released, but I promise I'm not peeking at others' solutions, discussions, or the answers.
 This is all my own work, or so far at least.
+I also give myself more than a day to complete them, depending on the difficulty of course, and my availability and motivation.

 ## Lines of code